 We are undertaking one of the biggest industrial transformations in the UK in recent history.
 The UK, like many other countries, is experiencing an ongoing decline in letter volumes.
 We are focused on leveraging an increasing number of parcels, which in turn is driven by the rise of e-retailing.

 Achieving our strategic priorities, together with becoming a more customer-focused company, underpins our vision to be recognised as the best delivery company in the UK and across Europe.
 We are making good progress.
 However, more remains to be done to ensure we can complete the transformation of our business from one that predominantly handles letters, to one that handles an increasing number of parcels.

 A key component of economic and social infrastructure

-Through the Royal Mail Core Network, the Group delivers a “one price goes anywhere” service on a range of parcels and letters products to more than 29 million addresses in the UK, six days a week (excluding UK public holidays).
+- Through the Royal Mail Core Network, the Group has the capability to deliver a ‘one-price-goes-anywhere’, six-days-a-week service on a range of letters and parcels to more than 29 million addresses across the UK.

 - Parcelforce Worldwide operates a separate UK network which collects and delivers express parcels.

 The Group also has significant operations in continental Europe through its General Logistics Systems (GLS) business

 - GLS is one of Europe’s largest ground-based deferred parcels delivery networks.